Inmates Plead Guilty To Charges In Assault That Left Fellow Inmate Hospitalized

 Prado and Gumaro face up to 10 years in prison and three years of supervised release for assault with a dangerous weapon.
 Prado is serving time for possession with intent to distribute cocaine, and Lopez is serving time for possession with intent to distribute heroin.
 A sentencing date of Oct.
 28, 2013 was set.

-The Federal Bureau of Investigation-Alexandria, Louisiana Resident Agency, and the Federal Bureau of Prisons conducted the investigation.
+The FBI-Alexandria, La., Resident Agency, and the Federal Bureau of Prisons conducted the investigation.
 Assistant U.S. Attorney Earl M. Campbell is prosecuting the case.